ttoss/ttoss/docs/website/docs/engineering/02-career/01-roles.md

 :::note

-Don't forget that we'll try hard to always provide you with the tools, support, and environment to do your job.
+Don't forget that we'll always provide you with the tools, support, and environment to do your job.

 :::